- Where is the Grand Opera House?

-We have approximately 120 seats in our main auditorium which are classed as 'Restricted View'.
+We have approximately 120 seats in our main auditorium classed as ‘Restricted View’.
 This means that a structural feature, such as a pillar or hand-rail, will partially block your view of the stage.
 Degrees of restriction vary, but your view of the stage is never completely impeded, and the seats are discounted because of this.
 You will always be told if you are booking a restricted view seat before you purchase it.
-Click here to see examples of 'Restricted View' seats on each floor of the main auditorium.
+Photos showing the view from selected seats within the auditorium can be found on our Box Office Information page.

 Our standard practice for most shows is that a half-price Stand-By Rate will be available from 6.00pm (Monday – Friday) for that evening’s performance for senior citizens, students or the unwaged.
 Proof of eligibility may be required.

 - Do Groups and Schools get a special rate?

 A standard Group Rate is available for most shows, and applies to groups of 10 or more customers.
 Every 11th seat is free and Groups of 10+ will receive a further £1.00 discount per ticket.
 Groups of 20+ will receive a £2.00 discount per ticket.
 Please contact Box Office for further information as occasionally variations may apply.

 We often also offer special rates for schools for weekday matinees – sometimes up to half-price for pupils with free seats for teachers.
 Please check with Box Office for further information.

 - What access assistance do you have when booking tickets?